What’s the Waterway Access Permit and What

 The Waterway Access Permit requirement goes into effect January 1, 2020; however, compliance will not be enforced until August 1, 2020, to allow time for education and outreach through our marine law enforcement partners, rental facilities, and other agency partners.

-Learn about legislation during the 2019 session.
+Learn about the legislation during the 2019 session.
 Be sure to check out the agency's story map with examples of the types of projects this funding could develop.